Documentarian Emergency Relief Fund

 Made Possible by a Donation from Carole Dorothy Joyce

-The Documentarian Emergency Relief Fund is established to give up to $1,000 each month for a period of 10 months to documentary producers and directors facing “dire financial emergencies” during the Covid-19 pandemic.
+The Documentarian Emergency Relief Fund is established in January 2021 to give up to $1,000 each month for a period of 10 months to documentary producers and directors facing “dire financial emergencies” during the Covid-19 pandemic.

 From the Heart Productions (FTH) recognizes that we are living through a perilous time with health issues creating havoc around the world, including filmmakers’ economic stability.
 The purpose of the Documentarian Emergency Relief Fund (DERF) is to assist documentary filmmakers impacted and provide monetary assistance, such as for meeting essential life expenses, so they can continue working on their projects.

-This fund opens for submissions January 2nd, 2021.
-Applications will be accepted beginning on that date and on the 1st of each month thereafter.
+This fund opened for submissions January 2nd, 2021.
+Applications are accepted beginning on that date and on the 1st of each month thereafter.
 Submissions for funds for each month will close on the 14th of that month.